zmoitier/HAdaptiveIntegration.jl/docs/src/advanced.md

 @benchmark integrate($f, $t)
 ```

-While the overhead associated to these (small) allocations are usually negligible, there are
+While the overhead associated to these (small) allocations is usually negligible, there are
 circumstances where one may want to avoid allocations altogether.
 This can be achieved by
 passing a buffer to the [`integrate`](@ref) using [`allocate_buffer`](@ref):